-To train the SVMs, we use the LIBSVM implementation with probabilistic outputs [54].
+To train the SVMs, we use the LibSVM implementation with probabilistic outputs [54].
 To solve the multiple classification problems, we employ again the One-against-All approach.
 For each visual concept, we build a binary classifier where instances associated with that visual concept are in one class (positive) and the rest are in another class (negative).
-To handle the imbalance in the number of positive versus negative training examples, we fix the weights of the positive and negative class.
-The weight of the positive class is set to $\frac{\#pos+\#neg}{\#neg}$ , with #pos the number of positive instances in the train set and #neg the number of negative instances [15].
-As in the previous experiments, we optimize the

-value of the cost parameter C of the SVMs.
+To handle the imbalance in the number of positive versus negative training examples, we fix the weights of the positive and negative classes.
+The weight of the positive class is set to (#pos+neg)/#pos and the weight of the negative class is set to (#pos+neg)/#neg, with #pos the number of positive instances in the train set and #neg the number of negative instances [15].
+As in the previous experiments, we optimize the value of the cost parameter C of the SVMs.